 Development of Education, Centres of Education and Curriculum, Madarasa Education.

 Fine Arts – Major Schools of Painting – Mughal, Rajasthani, Pahari, Garhwali; Development of Music.

 Art and Architecture, Indo-Islamic Architecture, Mughal Architecture, Regional Styles.

 Indo-Arabic Architecture, Mughal Gardens, Maratha Forts, Shrines, and Temples.

 History Unit –VII

-- Sources of Modern Indian History: Archieval Materials, Biographies and Memoirs, Newspapers, Oral Evidence, Creative Literature and Painting, Monuments, Coins.
+- Sources of Modern Indian History: Archival Materials, Biographies and Memoirs, Newspapers, Oral Evidence, Creative Literature and Painting, Monuments, Coins.